What’s the big deal about scars?

 In fact, scar tissue is a majorly big deal.
 It’s something that most people including doctors, trainers, and coaches ignore.
 And yet it is a problem with the essential thing that keeps us together and makes us what we are – your connective tissue.

-Your connective tissue is your skin and all the tissues three dimensionally – front to back, top to bottom, inside and outside – all the way around your body is one giant piece of issue.
-If anything is caught or kinked in that tissue then you have an issue becasue that tissue is supposed to move, slide, twist and bend in every possible direction.
+Your connective tissue is your skin and all the tissues three-dimensionally – front to back, top to bottom, inside and outside – all the way around your body is one giant piece of the issue.
+If anything is caught or kinked in that tissue then you have an issue because that tissue is supposed to move, slide, twist and bend in every possible direction.
 And even pull apart and come back together if you want to get really technical about it.